sumitdeole/sql-tableau/README.md

 1. Is Magist a good fit for high-end tech products?
 2. Are orders delivered on time?

-A 4-minute presentation answers both these concerns as detailed in the presentation slides - [Click here](https://github.com/sumitdeole/SQL-Tableau/blob/da5b045f6593d6246156d7715b9fdf5a6398f975/Magist%20ppt.pdf)
+A 4-minute presentation answers both these concerns as detailed in the presentation slides - [Click here](Magist ppt.pdf).
+For the SQL code to obtain datasets, [Click here](ppt_final.sql)

 > [!NOTE]
-> This work was conducted as a collaborative effort with Guy and Jean.
+> This work is a collaborative effort between Guy, Jean, and Sumit.